-- A treatment summary. - A personalised assessment and care plan, sometimes called a Holistic Needs Assessment.
-This should be copied to your GP. - A care review within 6 weeks. - Support to self-manage your condition, including advice on physical activity and weight management. - Advice on returning to work. - Access to an education and support event, such as a Health and Wellbeing Clinic.
+- A treatment summary.

+- A personalised assessment and care plan, sometimes called a Holistic Needs Assessment.
+This should be copied to your GP.

+- A care review within 6 weeks.

-- Information on the long-term effects of living with and beyond your brain tumour. - Access to specialist medical care for complications that may occur after cancer. - An assessment by a social care professional to determine your needs for social support. - A named healthcare professional with responsibility for coordinating health and social care support, preferably someone who is known to you.
+- Support to self-manage your condition, including advice on a healthy lifestyle, including exercise, a healthy diet and stopping smoking (if applicable). - Advice on returning to work. - Access to an education and support event, such as a Health and Wellbeing Clinic. - Information on the long-term effects of living with and beyond your brain tumour. - Access to specialist medical care for complications that may occur after cancer. - An assessment by a social care professional to determine your needs for social support. - A named healthcare professional with responsibility for coordinating health and social care support, preferably someone who is known to you.